iwantmyname/blog/_posts/2014-03-13-the-web-at-25-our-favorite-websites.md

 + [hckrnews.com](http://hckrnews.com/)
 + [facebook.com](http://facebook.com/)

-"Special mention to Chrome, which has been an huge help in pushing the web forward.
-From the omnibox, to speedy JS via the V8 engine, to regular releases with automatic updates (see graph of Chrome usage per version), to adoption of current and upcoming web standards."
+> Special mention to Chrome, which has been an huge help in pushing the web forward.
+From the omnibox, to speedy JS via the V8 engine, to regular releases with automatic updates (see graph of Chrome usage per version), to adoption of current and upcoming web standards.

 **Paul Spence - [@geniusnet](https://twitter.com/GeniusNet):**